php-fig/fig-standards/proposed/http-message.md

     public function withQueryParams(array $query);

     /**
-     * Retrieve the uploaded files in raw $_FILES structure.
-     *
-     * This method MUST return the file upload metadata in the same structure
-     * as PHP's $_FILES superglobal.
-     *
-     * These values MUST remain immutable over the course of the incoming
-     * request.
-They SHOULD be injected during instantiation, such as from PHP's
-     * $_FILES superglobal, but MAY be derived from other sources.
-     *
-     * @return array Upload file(s) metadata, if any; an empty array MUST be
-     *     returned if no data is present.
-     */
-    public function getFileParams();

-    /**
      * Retrieve normalized file upload data.
      *
      * This method returns upload metadata in a normalized tree, with each leaf
      * an instance of Psr\Http\Message\UploadedFileInterface.
      *
-     * These values MAY be prepared on-demand from the composed file parameters
+     * These values MAY be prepared from $_FILES or the message body during
-     * as exposed by getFileParams(), MAY be injected during instantiation, or
-     * MAY be injected with withUploadedFiles().
+     * instantiation, or MAY be injected via withUploadedFiles().
      *
      * @return array An array tree of UploadedFileInterface instances; an empty
      *     array MUST be returned if no data is present.